KIT-Workflows/GenChromatographyResin/wanos/b9941c30-e542-4302-845e-845bbc85276e/README.md

-# polynet_output
+# Output_AA-structure
-**polynet_output** WaNo takes a lammpsdata file and convert it into the MOL2 format, whilst removing all bonds which reach across the periodic boundary.
+**Output_AA-structure** WaNo takes a lammpsdata file and convert it into the MOL2 format, whilst removing all bonds which reach across the periodic boundary.
 The output of the WaNo is then imported into Schroedinger for post-processing.

 ## Input